The iconic Sutton Public Baths is fondly remembered by more than Huthwaite schoolchildren first being taught here how to swim.

 Comparable 2003 views only adds colour to these unchanged Brook Street buildings under charge of Ashfield District Council.
 Banners promote their current scheme generally encouraging regular exercise, although spiralling costs maintaining these ageing amenities hinted at a future replacement.
 The newer baths at least outlived far end fire and ambulance station, plus car models..

 Building a new sports baths complex controversially sited upon the Sutton Lammas led towards closure of the Brook Street Sutton Pools Complex in November 2008.
-Most of these photos were found shared on or through the joint interests of a Sutton-in-Ashfield Facebook group, giving specific credit to Darron Ellis for also wishing to preserve the historic old baths for good purpose.
-But my camera records date of demolition seen here through April 2013, which included the adjacent, similarly closed Brook Street Community Hall.
+Historic photo interests jointly shared on or through Sutton-in-Ashfield Facebook groups, offers specific credit to Darron Ellis aiming to preserve fond memories and purposeful use for the old baths.

 My camera recorded dated demolition through April 2013, including the adjacent similarly closed Brook Street Community Hall.